#

-The WavPack encoder provides flexible audio compression with support for various quality levels, correction modes, and stereo encoding options.
-It can handle multiple channel configurations and offers a wide range of bitrates and sample rates.
+With support for various quality levels, correction modes, and stereo encoding options, the WavPack encoder can handle multiple channel configurations while delivering excellent compression across a wide range of bitrates and sample rates.

 Basic Configuration